Skip to Content

 Watching the Vancouver Canucks

 Hockey is one of the most popular sports in Canada!
-When in Vancouver, you simply must watch the Vancouver Canucks in action at the Rogers Arena.
+When in Vancouver, must watch the Vancouver Canucks in action at the Rogers Arena during hockey season.
 The best part is, you can enjoy a hockey game in any weather and especially in the rain.

 The Vancouver Canucks usually play a few times a week throughout the season when they are in town.
 Prices can vary depending on the day of the week and the location of your seat.
 But whether you are up close to the ice or way at the back of the arena, grab a beer and hot dog and enjoy the game!